alpais/bimanual-task-motion-planning/README.md

 ---
 ###Demonstration Recording for Bimanual Tasks:

-To record/replay demonstrations you must install the following packages:
+To record/replay demonstrations you must install these additional packages:

 | Dependencies  |
 | ------------- |